 The Enlightenment provides our framework of thinking, but the Enlightenment cut religion adrift and commandeered reason for its own purpose.
 The British Empiricist, John Locke, paved the way for science by redefining the word 'idea' to mean that knowledge comes from things and information is derived from data, but religious ideas are not developed in this way and so religion is consigned to the irrational.
 The Church can't even have a discussion about God because rationalism controls the definition of the word 'god'.
 When people in modern society talk about God, they are referring to the god of Thomas Hobbes, whose Deism influenced Voltaire and provided the god of the American Constitution.
 It is the god of the lowest common denominator, where if you affirm belief in something, anything at all, and have a positive attitude towards society then the country welcomes you under the principle of religious freedom.
 Of course Islam will have none of this and enters a country as a virus that would take over the host.
 Their One God wipes out any other concept of God and the followers of Islam are committed to the political manifesto of its founder.
 The Church is on a hiding to nothing.
 It is not quite right to say its goose is cooked.
 Rather, it is standing there like a goose waiting to be cooked.

 Rationalism may seem an intractable problem, but it is headed down the same path as the Church.
 When Vatican I defined the doctrine of Papal Infallibility it put the ship of Peter in a bottle and then the Church Triumphant of the 1950s inserted the cork, but Vatican II defined the Church out of existence, exploded the bottle and set the ship of Peter back on the waters again by saying the Church is the Kingdom of God present in mystery.
 Post Vatican II, our subject is not 'church' but the Kingdom of God present in the world.
 Cardinals in the Catholic Church are called 'Your Eminence' and rationalism calls their top people 'Eminent Scientists' and so the one who discovers the answer to life, the universe and everything will presumably be called Pope Scientist, or 42 for short.
 Einstein's group, the Vienna Circle, dominated rational thought in the twentieth century through the Orthodox Consensus, which held that rational thought must be completely objective and exclude the observer.
 Logical Positivism gave empirical expression to this by saying that a statement is meaningless if it is not derived from evidence.
 When scientists discovered that experiments give different results depending on the point of view of the observer and realised that you can't perform science on the scientist who is in the act of performing the science, they blew the Orthodox Consensus out of the water.
 Thomas Kuhn destroyed Logical Positivism in science by showing that facts are only facts within a framework of thinking.
 C. Wright Mills destroyed Logical Positivism in the social sciences by saying that to move from individual facts to understanding trends requires an act of the imagination.
+Logical Positivism is also destroyed by basic logic, for it holds that a statement is meaningless if it is not derived from evidence, but that statement is not derived from evidence and is therefore meaningless, which makes Logical Positivism an untenable position.
 Closed systems contain within themselves the seed of their own destruction.
 Or, when a pendulum reaches the end of its swing, you look up and go Whoops!
 We're about to go back the other way again.
 Or, Nicholas of Cusa is right and there is a real dipolarity that underlies everything - Oh, and of course computers are still based on Logical Positivism, where words refer to things and not to thoughts.